jbush001/NyuziProcessor/README.md

 ## Getting Started

-This section explains how to get the design running in the cycle-accurate Verilog simulator and the emulator.
-This environment allows development of hardware and software, but does not require an FPGA.
+This section explains how to get Nyuzi running in the cycle-accurate Verilog simulator and the emulator.
+These allows development of hardware and software, but do not require an FPGA.
 These instructions assumes you have cloned this repo and have a shell open in the top directory.

 ### Install Prerequisites For Linux (Ubuntu)